niklases/PyPEF/README.md

 <a name="tutorial"></a>
 ## Tutorial
-Before starting running the tutorial, it is a good idea to set up a new Python environment using Anaconda, https://www.anaconda.com/, e.g. using [Anaconda](https://www.anaconda.com/products/individual) ([Anaconda3-2020.11-Linux-x86_64.sh installer download](https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh)) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Before starting running the tutorial, it is a good idea to set up a new Python environment using Anaconda, https://www.anaconda.com/, e.g. using [Anaconda](https://www.anaconda.com/download#downloads) ([Anaconda3-2023.03-1-Linux-x86_64.sh installer download](https://repo.anaconda.com/archive/Anaconda3-2023.03-1-Linux-x86_64.sh)) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Change to the download directory and run the installation, e.g. in Linux:

 ```
-bash Anaconda3-2020.11-Linux-x86_64.sh
+bash Anaconda3-2023.03-1-Linux-x86_64.sh
 ```

 After accepting all steps, the conda setup should also be written to your `~/.bashrc`file, so that you can call anaconda typing `conda`.
 Next, to download this repository click Code > Download ZIP and unzip the zipped file, e.g. with `unzip PyPEF-main.zip`, or just clone this repository using your bash shell to your local machine `git clone https://github.com/niklases/PyPEF`.
-To setup a new environment with conda you can either create the conda environment from the provided YAML file inside the PyPEF directory (`cd PyPEF` or `cd PyPEF-main` dependent on the downloaded file name and chose YAML file for your operating system):
+To set up a new environment with conda you can either create the conda environment from the provided YAML file inside the PyPEF directory (`cd PyPEF` or `cd PyPEF-main` dependent on the downloaded file name and chose YAML file for your operating system):

 ```
 conda env create --file linux_env.yml